 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such pearls are thought to target the Heart and the Liver.
+As such Zhen Zhu is thought to target the Heart and the Liver.
 In addition to regulating Blood flow, in TCM the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
 The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.

 Calcium supplementation with calcium carbonate is a simple and effective treatment in premenstrual syndrome, resulting in a major reduction in overall luteal phase symptoms.1